 Please bring with you photographic ID (i.e. current valid passport or photo-card driving licence).
 If you have any questions about your ID, please contact the Admissions Team on 01695 650950 prior to your audition.

-Please bring with you a passport-sized photograph of yourself.
+Please bring with you a small photograph of yourself, approximately passport sized (45mm by 35mm).
 You need to write your name and UCAS Personal ID number on the back.

 - Additional supporting evidence